Heraldic badges of the Royal Air Force: Design

 RAF Badges are often called 'crests', even by serving members of the military, but they are in fact, heraldic badges.
 Crests is a common misnomer and represents just one part of a badge in heraldic terms.
 A crest is usually atop a coat of arms, and not RAF badges as they ensigned by a crown.
-In true heraldry, a coat of arms (or badge) can have a crest or not, but a crest cannot exist on its own.
-One exception to this is No. 600 Squadron, which has two badges, the first was the traditional badge with a sword in front of a crescent moon which reflected the squadron's night-time activities.
+In true heraldry, a coat of arms, or badge, can have a crest or not, but a crest cannot exist on its own.

+One exception to this is No. 600 Squadron, which has two badges.
+The first was the traditional badge with a sword in front of a crescent moon, which reflected the squadron's night-time activities.
 The second badge, also known affectionately by the squadron as "The Dust-Cart Crest", was the badge of the City of London Arms.
 As this had the appearance of the RAF eagle at the top and not the crown, this could be interpreted as a crest.

-One of the few squadrons to not have a scroll is No. 607 Squadron as it does not have a motto.
+One of the few squadrons to not have a scroll is No. 607 Squadron, as it does not have a motto.
 Many mottoes were suggested for 607 Squadron, which have been described as being from "suitable to the ribald."

 Squadrons and stations

-Flying squadrons were additionally expected to display their badge (or the main insignia/blazon from it) on their aircraft.
+Flying squadrons were expected to display their badge, or the main insignia/blazon from it, on their aircraft.
 This was also to be enhanced by the addition of a white shape behind the badge or insignia that would aid in seeing the badge and the particular shape would denote the role of the squadron; either a fighter, bomber or reconnaissance squadron, though some doubled up on their role.
 Non-flying units would display their badge on a sign either at the entrance to the base or outside the station headquarters.

 The background shapes as adorned on Royal Air Force aircraft to denote the type of role operated by that particular squadron;